MicrosoftLearning/mslearn-fabric/Instructions/Labs/04-ingest-pipeline.md

 ---
 lab:
-    title: 'Ingest data with a pipeline'
+    title: 'Use a Spark notebook in a pipeline'
-    module: 'Use Data Factory in Microsoft Fabric'
+    module: 'Use Data Factory pipelines in Microsoft Fabric'
 ---

 ---